Pet passports: MU launches rabies lab for pets traveling abroad

 The University of Missouri College of Veterinary Medicine has launched a rabies antibody testing service within their Veterinary Medical Diagnostic Laboratory (VMDL).
 The service will provide certified test results for companion animals traveling with their owners to Hawaii and other international locations.
 Rabies is a fatal viral infection that attacks the body’s central nervous system, and pets in the United States can get infected from getting bitten by wildlife, such as racoons, skunks, foxes and bats.

-The antibody testing service at MU — one of only four of its kind in the United States — is currently intended for companion animals, including dogs, cats and ferrets, who will be traveling with their owners to Hawaii, Guam, New Zealand, Australia and St. Kitts & Nevis — places that require pet owners to show proof of rabies immunity protection for their pet before entry.
+The antibody testing service at MU — one of only four of its kind in the United States — is currently intended for companion animals, including dogs, cats and ferrets, who will be traveling with their owners to Hawaii or any international destination that require rabies serology with the exceptions of Japan and China.

 For people traveling with their pets from areas where rabies is present, such as the U.S. mainland, to large islands or countries where rabies is not present, historically pets were separated from their owners and required to quarantine in isolation upon arrival for four to six months, given how long the rabies incubation period is.